-KLM UK Engineering Limited is a leading regional aircraft and narrow body MRO, wholly owned by AFI KLM E&M Network.
-Services include base maintenance, line maintenance, component sales, technical training and decommissioning of Boeing 737’s, Fokker 50/70/100 and BAe146/Avro RJ’s.
+KLM UK Engineering Limited is the leading regional aircraft and narrow body MRO, wholly owned by AFI KLM E&M Network.
+Services include base maintenance, line maintenance, component sales, technical training and decommissioning of Embraer 170/190, Boeing 737’s, Airbus A320's, Fokker 70/100 and BAe146/Avro RJ’s.

-KLMUKE has been based at Norwich International Airport for 40 years and employs approximately 375 people, plus an Edinburgh line station.
-KLMUKE prides itself on having an experienced and skilled work force, delivering a superior service and high quality product at a competitive price.
+KLM UK Engineering has been based at Norwich International Airport for 40 years and employs approximately 400 people and provides line maintenance support throughout the UK.
+The Company prides itself on having an experienced and skilled work force, delivering a superior service and high quality product at a competitive price.

 KLM UK Engineering's core values includes outstanding technical skill and exacting quality requirements for the benefit of its customers.
-Putting your trust in KLMUKE guarantees our commitment to deliver:
+Putting your trust in KLM UK Engineering guarantees our commitment to deliver: